Eulogies for Eula

 list of films

-KTLA News: “African-American women stage a mock funeral for Eula Love in front of Parker Center in downtown Los Angeles” (1979), 3 min.
+“African-American women stage a mock funeral for Eula Love in front of Parker Center in downtown Los Angeles” (1979), KTLA newsfilm footage courtesy of the UCLA Film & Television Archive, 3 min.

 All The Days Of May (Tous Les Jours De Mai) (2023), 6 min.